 If you’re lucky enough to live in a wild place, nettles and dandelions are still around for foraging.
 Even not-so-wild places.
 A friend in England bemoans the nettles and dandelions overtaking her garden.
 I told her to eat them, since I’m not there to do so.
 I’m happy enough to get the greens in my CSA (community sponsored agriculture) box and to share this recipe below with her — and with you.
 Dandelions and nettles are local, luscious and seasonal, too, in fields and in markets from through Easter.
 Try them now, when their leaves are new and at their most tender.

 Green is, after all, the color of St. Patrick’s Day.
 It is also the color of renewal, of springtime, of dandelions and nettles and a whole wild world.
+This year, set aside the beer and the Lucky Charms (okay, maybe just the Lucky Charms) and enjoy a bowl of Wild Greens and Barley instead!
 Happy St. Patrick’s Day.